 Evaluating the expressions is relatively straight forward.
-Because the expressions are in postfix notation, the actual interpreter just needs to iterate over all the tokens and perform the appropriate tasks.
-If the interpreter encounters a binary operator, it simply needs to read the previous two values and perform the operation specified by the operator.
-For unary operators, only the previous value needs to be read.
-As already mentioned, expressions in postfix notation implicitly contain the operator precedence, therefore no look-ahead or other strategies need to be used to ensure correct evaluation.
-This also means that each token is visited exactly once and no unnecessary or overhead work needs to be done.
+Due to the expressions being in postfix-notation, the actual interpreter must only iterate over all tokens once and perform the appropriate tasks.
+If the interpreter encounters a binary operator, it must simply read the previous two values and perform the operation specified by the operator.
+For unary operators, only the previous value must be read.
+As already mentioned, expressions in postfix-notation implicitly contain the operator precedence, therefore no look-ahead or other strategies need to be used to ensure correct evaluation.
 The Algorithm 3.1 shows how the interpreter works.
-Note that this is a simplified version, that only works with additions, multiplications, constants and variables.
+Note that this is a simplified version, that only works with additions, multiplications, constant values and variables.